semandre/mydaterangepicker/README.md

 Provide the initially chosen date range that will display both in the text input field and provide the default for the popped-up selector.

+Type of the __selDateRange__ attribute can be a string or an [IMyDateRange](https://github.com/kekeh/mydaterangepicker/blob/master/src/my-date-range-picker/interfaces/my-date-range.interface.ts) object.
+  * the string must be in the following format __dateFormat - dateFormat__ option is.
+For example '2018-10-09 - 2018-10-19'
+  * the object must be in the IMyDateRange format.
+For example: {beginDate: {year: 2018, month: 10, day: 9}, endDate: {year: 2018, month: 10, day: 19}}

 ### defaultMonth attribute

 If __selDateRange__ is not specified, when the daterangepicker is opened, it will